 geekbot-master in there.
 The rest of this guide will assume you've placed your sketches in the following folder.

 This will be the same 'Arduino' folder you put your libraries and robotgeek tools in, and NOT the folder where the Arduino application is.

 File -> Sketchbook -> RobotGeek Sketches -> geekbot-master -> Geekbot_V3 -> geekbotV3LineRouterand upload the code to your Geekduino.

 You'll need to place a black line on light flooring, or a white line on dark flooring for the geekbot to follow.
+We use Electrical Tape to lay down the lines because it adheres well, has bold color that the sensor reads well, and doesn't leave any residue on the floor!
 A good test pattern is an infinity ∞ line.
 This gives you a single 4 way intersection that feeds back into itself, so you can make sure your geekbot is taking intersections If you have a light line on dark flooring, you'll have to set invert bits in the code.
 Check out lines 18-19 in LineSensorArray.cpp:

 mySensorBar.clearInvertBits(); //Default: dark on light //mySensorBar.setInvertBits(); //Alternate option: light line on darkFor a dark line on light floor, leave